Welcome to all, and thank you for stopping by to look over

 my wares.
 I have been doing fancy-work on-and-off for

-over fifty years, ever since I was initially taught it by an
+over fifty-five years, ever since I was initially taught it by an

 old sailor who lived quite close to me.
 I used the know-